-Another person or company, not your employer, who caused the circumstances leading to your injuries or illness, is called a third-party.
+When a person or company not connected with your employer caused your injuries or illness, they are called a third-party.

 Car Accident During Work Time

-You can be a professional driver, driving to meet a client, or simply running an errand for your boss, but if you’re injured in a car accident that wasn’t your fault, you should be eligible to file a workers’ compensation claim and file a third-party lawsuit or claim against the person who caused the accident.
+You can be a delivery driver, driving to meet a client, or simply running an errand for your boss, but if you’re injured in a car accident that wasn’t your fault, you should be eligible to file a workers’ compensation claim and file a personal injury claim against the at-fault driver.